-For purposes of this Section, the phrase any commission of irregularities in the conduct of its business shall include any act or omission described hereunder:
+For purposes of this Section, the phrase any commission of irregularities in the conduct of its business shall include any act or omission described hereunder.

-(1) Failure to produce pawn upon redemption or in any other case where the pawnshop has the obligation to produce the pawn;

-(2) Allowing the redemption of pawn without the surrender of the corresponding original pawn ticket/substitute pawn ticket/ affidavit of loss;
+- 1. Failure to produce pawn upon redemption or in any other case where the pawnshop has the obligation to produce the pawn. - 2.
+Allowing the redemption of pawn without the surrender of the corresponding original pawn ticket/substitute pawn ticket/affidavit of loss.

-(3) Falsifying pawn tickets;

-(4) Actual collection of interest in advance and or service charges without reflecting the same on the pawn ticket;

-(5) Tampering or substitution of pawn;(6) Failure to issue official receipts for amounts collected; and

-(7) Any other act or omission analogous to the above-enumerated acts and omissions.
+- 3. Falsifying pawn tickets. - 4.
+Actual collection of interest in advance and or service charges without reflecting the same on the pawn ticket. - 5.
+Tampering or substitution of pawn. - 6.
+Failure to issue official receipts for amounts collected. - 7.
+Any other act or omission analogous to the above-enumerated acts and omissions.

-Manual of Regulations for Non-Bank Financial Institutions P Regulations Part VI - Page 5
+The imposition of administrative sanctions pursuant to Section 17 of P.D.
+No. 114 for violation of the provisions of this Part shall be without prejudice to any action that may be taken under Section 18 of P.D.
+No. 114.

-CHART OF ACCOUNTS AND DESCRIPTION OF LOAN REGISTER OF PAWNSHOPS (Appendix to Sec.
+CHART OF ACCOUNTS AND DESCRIPTION OF LOAN REGISTER OF PAWNSHOPS

+(Appendix to Sec.
 4161P)

-A. General Ledger.
+- A. General Ledger.
 The General Ledger is the controlling record of all subsidiary ledger accounts.
 The general ledger accounts shall be grouped as follows:

-(1) Assets - Asset accounts shall consist of the following:
+- (1) Assets Asset accounts shall consist of the following:

 - (a) Cash on hand and in banks;

 - (b) Pledge loans;

 - (c) Land;

 - (d) Building;

 - (e) Furniture and fixtures;

 - (f) Office equipment;

 - (g) Leasehold improvements;

 - (h) Investment in securities; and

-- (I) Other assets.
+- (i) Other assets.